Datsun redi-GO Gold 1.0L Special Edition Introduced

 The Datsun redi-GO Gold Edition comes with stylistic changes inside-out along with additional features, and is based on the 1.0-litre version of the hatchback

-Datsun has introduced the redi-GO Gold 1.0L special edition in the ongoing festive season.
+Datsun has introduced the redi-GO Gold 1.0L special edition at Rs 3.69 lakh in the ongoing festive season.
 It is only available in the recently introduced 1.0L version of the hatchback.
 Just like the Sport edition which is based on the redi-GO 0.8-litre, the Gold edition comes with stylistic changes inside-out along with additional features.
-It is likely to be priced around Rs 15-18,000 more than the top-spec S 1.0L trim, which is priced at Rs 3.72 lakh (ex-showroom, pan India).
+It costs slightly less than the top-spec S 1.0L trim, which is priced at Rs 3.72 lakh (all prices ex-showroom, pan India).

 What’s new in the Datsun redi-GO Gold 1.0L?